Art Guild of Middletown

 to serve an ever-growing population.

-Members exhibit their work throughout the Middletown area at libraries, a
+Members exhibit their work in different venues throughout the Middletown area.

 The Guild presents a June Exhibition at Wesleyan University.and a December